Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

 ### Set constraints and solve the challenge.

-Finally, we have the callback run before each instruction.
-In this callback I will push different constraints in the expressions, and once we reach the last comparison, I will push the last constraint, and solve the the challenge looking for a model that meet all the expressions.
-As I previously said, I also store the address from `argv[1]` into the variable `MEM_ADDRESS`, this is done in the call to `strncpy` where the address is one of the parameters.
+Finally, we have the callback that runs before each instruction.
+In this callback, I push various constraints into the expressions.
+Once we reach the final comparison, I push the last constraint and solve the challenge by searching for a model that satisfies all the expressions.
+As mentioned earlier, I also store the address of `argv[1]` in the `MEM_ADDRESS` variable.
+This is done during the `strncpy` call, where the address is one of the parameters.

 ```python